20 People Share Dog Breeds They Would Love To Own But Would Never Get

 The phenomenon of 'wishful thinking' can often play a role in the types of dog breeds people express a desire for but ultimately do not pursue.
 This cognitive bias leads individuals to believe that their ideal scenario will come to fruition, despite tangible obstacles.
 Research indicates that wishful thinking can cloud judgment and lead to unrealistic expectations about pet ownership.

 To counter this tendency, a practical approach is to create a detailed pros and cons list when contemplating pet ownership.
-This exercise, endorsed by behavioral psychologists, helps clarify the realities of dog ownership and encourages a more balanced perspective on the joys and challenges involved.
+This exercise helps clarify the realities of dog ownership and encourages a more balanced perspective on the joys and challenges involved.

 Many studies have shown that owning a dog may considerably reduce stress levels, something that even those who aren't extremely busy can appreciate.
 However, you have to have time to spend with your dog.